boz1/tr-translator/README.md

 # tr-translator
-Google Chrome extension to translate any selected text, in any language, to Turkish
+Google Chrome extension to translate any selected text, in any language, to Turkish.